seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 	option enabled '1'
 ```
 Save and exit.

+Remember the hostname entry we made in step 2 so our computers on our LAN can reach our website?
+If we exclude `dns_server`, our ddns script will correctly identify the domain is reachable at our reverse proxy jail, and will hillariously update amazon's "A record set" to our example of 192.168.84.44 !

 Log into your OpenWRT web-ui and Click "Services ▼", "Dynamic DNS".
 You should see your ddns process.
 Click "Edit".
 As you can see, not all the fields are here that are represented by our `/etc/config/ddns` config file.
 But if you click on the "Log file viewer" tab, you should see a sucessful record update.